codesandbox/codesandboxer/README.md

   * An object that represents the package.json
   * A stringified version of the package.json object.

+### `importReplacements?: Array<[string, string]>`

+Paths in the example that we do not want to be pulled from their relative location.
+These should be given as absolute git paths.
+This is most commonly used if your examples are pulling in something such as `src`, and you want to rely on the npm version of the component in codesandbox.

+### `dependencies?: { [string]: string }`

+Dependencies to always include, even if they are not found in any file that was passed in.
+If you are using `importReplacements`, anything that is being added by it should go here as well.
+We always include react and react-dom for you.

+## Cool Props To Add Niceness

+These props are less needed, and more to allow different use-cases, or some amount of debugging.
+You do not need to worry too much about them, but you can get some cool things done using them.

 ### `example?: string | Promise<string>`

 Pass in the example as code to prevent it being fetched.
 This can be used when you want to perform any transformation on the example.
 If you pass in a promise, the returned value of the promise will be used.
 This can be useful if you are performing your own fetch or similar to get your example's raw contents.

+### name: string,

+Name for the codesandbox instance.
+This sets the package name in the uploaded `package.json`, which in turn sets the sandbox name.

 ### `preload?: boolean`

 Load the files when component mounts, instead of waiting for the button to be clicked.

-### `importReplacements?: Array<[string, string]>`

-Paths in the example that we do not want to be pulled from their relative location.
-These should be given as absolute git paths.

-### `dependencies?: { [string]: string }`

-Dependencies to always include.
-We always include react and react-dom for you.
-If you are replacing a relative import with a dependency, you will need to add it here.

 ### onLoadComplete?: ({ parameters: string, files: Files } | { error: any }) => mixed,